IshanJainAI/AI-ML-for-IOT-Smart-Factory/LabVIEW 2013/ReadMe.md

 https://www.ni.com/en-in/shop/labview.html

-### What is teh difference in between MATLAB and LabVIEW?
+### What is the difference in between MATLAB and LabVIEW?
 MATLAB mainly provides mathematical/numerical computing environment, whereas LabVIEW is a system design platform that allows data acquisition, test automation, instrument control and embedded system design.